microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 5. Wait for SSMS installation to finish, then click Close

    <img src="media/2017-03-16_16-00-02.jpg" width="348" />

+6. Download and install VS2015 onto this machine

 #### Installing and configuring VSTS Agent
 1. Browse to your VSTS instance and select the team project you created earlier